mrc-ide/PhyDyn/README.md

 ## Distribution and Installation

-The latest version of the package (**v1.2.0**) is not currently available from the Beast repository - it will be soon.
+The latest version of the package (**v1.2.0**) is currently available from the Beast repository.
 It has been compiled against BEAST v2.5.0.

-The package (v.1.2.0) can  be installed by hand or, alternatively, examples can be run using  PhyDyn's standalone version.
+The package (v.1.2.0) can also be installed by hand or, alternatively, examples can be run using  PhyDyn's standalone version.

 ### Installation by-hand
 The zipped distribution of the package is located in the `dist/` directory.
 The latest distribution is `dist/PhyDyn.v1.2.0.zip`.